Updated: November 30, 2020

 In addition to your surgical wound, it’s also common to experience bruising and swelling following Mohs surgery, especially if you receive treatment on your scalp, forehead, or nose.
-These symptoms typically fade within 7-12 days and typically ease if you keep the affected area elevated higher than your heart, and by icing the area for 24 hours following your surgery.
+These symptoms typically fade within 7-14 days and typically ease if you keep the affected area elevated higher than your heart, and by icing the area for the first few hours following your surgery.

 To learn more, please visit our Mohs Micrographic surgery page.
 To request a consultation message us securely, or contact Dr. Khorasani’s Manhattan office by phone at 212-230-3378.